Yosef Yozel Horwitz: Death and burial

 After Succos, a typhoid epidemic broke out in Kiev, taking the lives of thousands of its residents.
-Horwitz's home soon filled with invalids to whom he personally attended.
+The Alter's home soon filled with invalids to whom he personally attended.
 In Kislev, he contracted the disease, and never recovered from it.
 Still, he continued to attend to the needs of the invalids.
 He died on December 9, 1919.

 Jews of Kiev and its suburbs streamed to his funeral.
 The last to eulogize him was his student, Rabbi Dovid Budnik.
 Forty-three years later, his students transferred his coffin to Israel, and in the summer of 1963 he was reinterred in the Har HaMenuchot cemetery in Jerusalem.

 The anniversary of his passing - the 17th of Kislev - remains an important commemoratory date among Novardokers, who would gather together that day to strengthen each other.

 Opposition

-Horwitz was exposed to criticism from Rabbi Yitzchak Elchanan Spektor.
-Rabbi Burshtain from Tavrik, Lithuania and Rabbi Itzchok Jankef Reines from Lida also opposed Horwitz's way of musar.
-The Rabbi of Novardok, Rabbi Yechiel Michel Epstein, although not a follower the musar movement, helped Horwitz to succeed.
+The Alter was exposed to criticism from Rabbi Yitzchak Elchanan Spektor.
+Rabbi Burshtain from Tavrik, Lithuania and Rabbi Itzchok Jankef Reines from Lida also opposed The Alter's way of mussar.
+The Rabbi of Novardok, Rabbi Yechiel Michel Epstein, although not a follower the mussar movement, was a staunch supporter of The Alter and the Novardok yeshiva.

-Rabbi Avrohom Yeshaya Karelitz particularly rejected elements of the Novardok philosophy, such as their extreme self-effacement and anti-social behaviors.
-While Novardok engaged in self-criticism and self-effacement, Hillel Goldberg notes that disciples of Novardok were among the happiest people in the yeshivah world.
+Rabbi Avrohom Yeshaya Karelitz, known as The Chazon Ish, argued with certain elements of the Novardok philosophy, particularly The Alter's approach to the subject of Bitachon, faith and trust in G-d.
+While Novardok engaged in regular daily sessions of critical self analysis of one's personality and motivations as well as a de-emphasis of worldly physical pleasures and comforts, Hillel Goldberg notes that disciples of Novardok were among the happiest people in the yeshivah world.
+Furthermore, their ability to meet the challenges of their time with calm and consistent commitment to their values, was unmatched by their peers outside of the Novardok yeshiva network.